fabiograsso/okta-lab-workloads/README.md

 #### GitHub OIDC Token

 The GitHub runner first requests an OIDC token from `token.actions.githubusercontent.com`.
-OPA validates this token against the workload connection claims.
+OPA then will validates this token against the workload connection claims.

 ```json
 {